 Stress.
-This is a season of giving, but don’t try give so much of yourself that you exhaust your inner resources.
+This is a season of giving, but don’t try to give so much of yourself that you exhaust your inner resources.
 Learn to say no, schedule downtime to rest and recharge, and give yourself the space to enjoy the things you love.
 A group of herbs called ‘adaptogens’ can also help to alleviate stress.
 Our personal favourite?
 Sereni-Pro – a powerhouse of stressbusting adaptogens including Ashwaghanda and Lavender.

 A healthy diet.
 We could all do with a little comfort food at times, but the truth is comfort food isn’t always comfortable.
 In fact, it can make you feel downright miserable.
 Of course, it’s not easy to stick to a healthy diet over Christmas.
 As much as possible, opt for nutritious food like vegetables and healthy proteins to boost your immunity and mental wellbeing.
 Drink a glass of water with 1 or 2 tablespoons of apple cider vinegar before your meal to stimulate your digestive system, and take Liver Support: our practitioner-recommended supplement to remove toxins from the body.
 Probiotics can help ease digestive challenges caused by overindulging.